wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * <a target="_blank" href="https://docs.azure.com/en-us/learn/paths/azure-sql-fundamentals/">LEARN: Azure SQL fundamentals</a> <a target="_blank" href="https://wilsonmar.github.io/azure-data">my Azure data notes</a>.

    * <a target="_blank" href="https://github.com/azureLearning/DP-300T00-Administering-Relational-Databases-on-Azure/blob/master/Instructions/Labs/DP-300_01_lab.md">Lab 1</a> Using the Azure Portal and SQL Server Management Studio</a> - explore the Azure Portal and use it to create an Azure VM with SQL Server 2019 installed.
-Connect to the virtual machine through RDP (Remote Desktop Protocol) and restore a database using SSMS (SQL Server Management Studio).
+Connect to the virtual machine through RDP (Remote Desktop Protocol) and restore a database using <a target="_blank" href="https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16">SSMS (SQL Server Management Studio)</a>.

    * <a target="_blank" href="https://github.com/azureLearning/DP-300T00-Administering-Relational-Databases-on-Azure/blob/master/Instructions/Labs/DP-300_02_lab.md">DP-300_02_lab - Lab 2 - Deploying PaaS databases</a> - configure and subsequently implement security in the Azure Portal and within the AdventureWorks database. configure basic resources needed to deploy an Azure SQL Database with a Virtual Network Endpoint.
 Connectivity to the SQL Database will be validated using <a href="#AzureDataStudio">Azure Data Studio</a> from the lab VM.
 Finally, an Azure Database for PostgreSQL will be created.